-Transport authority management system project
+Transport authority management system (TAMS) project

-The processing of big data from transport authority management system (TAMS) will enable improved real-time responses to incidents on the arterial network, as well as improved planning and design of traffic signal timing.
+The processing of big data from TAMS will enable improved real-time responses to incidents on the arterial network, as well as improved planning and design of traffic signal timing.

-PROGRAMME: 4.2.E LAND DEVELOPMENT PROGRAMME Existing rail stations and BRT station partnership project
+LAND DEVELOPMENT PROGRAMME

+Existing rail stations and BRT station partnership project

-This project will see the development of land around the existing 98 rail stations and 40 BRT stations in Cape Town, in partnership with PRASA and others.
+This project will see the development of land around the existing 98 rail stations and 40 bus rapid transit (BRT) stations in Cape Town, in partnership with PRASA and others.
 It will contribute to improved urban efficiencies and sustainable transport services.
-The project, known as the station typologies initiative, is being undertaken as part of an existing memorandum of action between Transport for Cape Town (TCT) and PRASA.
+The project, known as the station typologies initiative, is being undertaken as part of an existing memorandum of action between Transport for Cape Town (TCT)\ and PRASA.

-56 Permanent software programmed into a read-only memory.
+&lt;sup>56 Permanent software programmed into a read-only memory.

-^{} Now called Transport and Urban Development Authority (TDA).
+\ Now called Transport and Urban Development Authority (TDA).

-PROGRAMME: 4.2.F EFFICIENT, INTEGRATED PUBLIC TRANSPORT PROGRAMME MyCiTi roll-out project
+EFFICIENT, INTEGRATED PUBLIC TRANSPORT PROGRAMME MyCiTi roll-out project